asnewman/ashjs/README.md

 ## Introduction

 ash.js is my experimental frontend framework, which I use to build my personal projects.
-You can see it in action in the [Phonetic GitHub repo](https://github.com/asnewman/phonetic).
+You can see it in action in the [Phonetic GitHub repo](https://github.com/asnewman/phonetic) or the [JayKay Github repo](https://github.com/asnewman/jaykay).
 It is an extremely lightweight SPA framework for small frontend web apps that focuses on allowing you to build quickly without needing to learn/fight complicated JS frameworks made for large-scale applications.

 Core concepts that I am trying to solve/experiment with: